GeronimoChen/IIL-IIP-SNe/README.md

 More-Data, More-Data, MORE------DATA!!!
 I have tried to download as much as I can.
 Maybe I need a better pipeline between python and R?
 I need to properly categorized the data I have acquired.
 If there is truely something substantial, I will publish it.
+Well, Microsoft Excel is not an ideal programme for handling with csv files, for it may add something implicitly.
 ## Acknowledgements
 Many thanks to Prof. Liu and predecessor Stoner for teaching me python and R language.
 Moreover, many thanks to Thomas for his generator.
 In the last, I really appreciate Prof. AG for his guidance.